margrahaw/Code-Louisville-Practice/README.md

     3. Menu
     4. Contact
 5. The Header or Top section of your page should now match the site according to the site.pdf file included in this project.

+1/17/17
+Completed the layout of the landing page.